remotion-dev/remotion/packages/docs/docs/lambda/cli/functions.md

 ### `--retention-period`

-Retention period for the CloudWatch Logs.
+Retention period for the CloudWatch Logs in days.
 Default: <DefaultLogRetention /> days.

 ### `--quiet`, `-q`